RishikeshMane/MyFacebook/README.md

-# facebook made some changes
+# facebook made some changes - more some changes
 # updated form website for second time.
 npm install
 ```